ichiche/Azure-PowerShell/README.md

 | 2 | Get-Azone-Service.ps1 | Get the replication method of Azure Services supporting Availability Zones |
 | 3 | Create-Image-FromDisk.ps1 | Create ARM VM Image from Managed Disk |

-# Azure Naming Principle
+# Azure Services Naming Principle

-- Windows computer name cannot be more than 15 characters long,
 - Be entirely numeric
 - Not contain the following characters: ` ~ ! @ # $ % ^ & * ( ) = + _ [ ] { } \ | ; : . ' " , < > / ?.
+- Azure VM name cannot be more than 15 characters long